fenago/learn-java-12-programming/lab_guide/Lab_6.md

 use two classes: an [ArrayList] (implements [List]) and [HashSet] (implements [Set]).

-How to initialize List and Set {#how-to-initialize-list-and-set .header-title}
+How to initialize List and Set
 ------------------------------

 Since Java 9, the [List] or [Set] interfaces have